astutespruce/sarp-connectivity/analysis/post/README.md

-# Southeast Aquatic Barrier Inventory Data Processing - Post-Processing
+# National Aquatic Barrier Inventory & Prioritization Tool Data Processing - Post-Processing

 Once all data have been processed from the network analysis and prioritization steps, they can be summarized for each of the summary units used in the tool.